 4.6 This method does not evaluate the performance of a sealant joint as a weatherseal.
 It only evaluates the characteristics of the adhesive bond relative to the cohesive strength of the sealant in a particular installation.
 Since any failures that result from use of this test method are intentionally induced, they do not necessarily mean that the sealant joint will not perform as a weatherseal.

-4.7 The results of these methods are most useful in identifying sealant joints with poor adhesion.
-The continuous inspection procedure is also useful in the identification of places of poor joint configuration.
-Obvious cohesive failures are also identified.
-The results of these methods can be used to assess the likely performance of the sealant joint and to compare performance against other sealant joints.
+4.7 The method results are most useful in identifying sealant joints with poor adhesion.
+The results of these methods can be used to assess the likely performance of the sealant joint and to compare performance against other joints.